treep78/ember-resources/README.md

 });
 ```

+### Lab : Making an Item Model

+In addition to tracking the Pokemon we've seen and caught on our journey, the
+ PokeDex also keeps track of our current inventory of items.

+Using the Rails API as a guide, create a new Adapter and Model so that we can
+ use an Item resource on the front-end.
+Then, make it available in the `items` Route.

 Wow!
 We've really come a long way with Ember so far.
 We've learned all about the different parts of an Ember application: Templates,
  `Ember.View`, `Ember.Route`, `Ember.Router`, `Ember.Component`, `ember-data`,